 Ethanol & Fuel Bulk Storage Facility, Myanmar

-SLP Environmental was appointed to prepare an Initial Environmental and Social Impact Assessment (IESIA) for the proposed expansion of an Ethanol and Hydrocarbons Bulk Storage facility located in Mandalay Region, Central Myanmar.
+SLP Environmental consultants prepared an Environmental and Social Impact Assessment (ESIA) for the proposed expansion of an Ethanol and Hydrocarbons Bulk Storage facility located in Mandalay Region, Central Myanmar.

 The primary objective of the IESIA study was to identify whether there were any potential adverse environmental or social impacts associated with the proposed expansion of the existing facilities operations that required further more detailed assessment and evaluation in a full ESIA, and to assess whether the operations and activities at the Project site were in compliance with the relevant Myanmarese environmental and social legislation and regulations.
 Furthermore the IESIA study was conducted and reported in accordance with the requirements of: